asoplata/gh-testbench/conda-packaging/README.md

 {% set python_exclusive_max = "3.13" %}
 ```

-First, all the fancy stuff inside `{% ... %}`: this is called "Jinja Templating" (see both https://docs.conda.io/projects/conda-build/en/latest/resources/define-metadata.html#templating-with-jinja and https://en.wikipedia.org/wiki/Jinja_(template_engine) ), and essentially allows you to create and access some programming inside your config file here.
-Note that the variables we create using Jinja are NOT necessarily used elsewhere in the build process (meaning you can make your own), but conversely you CAN use Jinja to access build system stuff.
+First, all the fancy stuff inside `{% ... %}`: this is called "Jinja Templating" (see both https://docs.conda.io/projects/conda-build/en/latest/resources/define-metadata.html#templating-with-jinja and https://en.wikipedia.org/wiki/Jinja_(template_engine) ), and essentially allows you to create and access some "programmability" inside your config file here.
+Note that the variables we create with Jinja are NOT required to be used elsewhere in the build process (meaning you can make your own), but conversely you CAN use Jinja to access build system stuff.
 We don't need anything fancy ourselves, however.
 The `inclusive/exclusive` vars are ones I made up for example, and are used later.
 Note that the `name` variable is NOT!!! the name of the package!
 Instead, it is ONLY a variable called `name` used in this build config!
 (Remember, we are building the `hnn-core-all` package, NOT the `hnn-core` package in this file!).

 ```yaml
 package: